FrietzeLabUVM/TAP/README.md

 `export PATH=/gpfs2/pi-sfrietze/bin:$PATH`

+Or you could just run this line once to modify your .bashrc:

+`echo 'export PATH=/gpfs2/pi-sfrietze/bin:$PATH' >> ~/.bashrc`

 Then `source .bashrc` and your PATH is setup.  (.bashrc gets sourced everytime you login to the server)

 Alternatively you could run `PATH=/gpfs2/pi-sfrietze/bin:$PATH` everytime before running the pipeline.